Table of Contents

 Kidney: USG findings in ARPKD can be found as early as at 24 weeks of gestation in the prenatal

 period.
-Characteristic findings include bilaterally enlarged kidneys, oligohydramnios, and absence of urine in the bladder.
-Although, false positive and false negative tests have been reported.
-Maternal alpha fetoprotein may be elevated.
+Characteristic findings include bilaterally enlarged kidneys, oligohydramnios, and the absence of urine in the bladder, although false positive and false negative tests have been reported.
+Maternal alpha-fetoprotein may be elevated.
 Post-natal ultrasound shows bilaterally enlarged kidneys which are diffusely echogenic with poor corticomedullary differentiation.

 The presence of the hypoechoic subcapsular rim of parenchyma is very specific in these cases.
 Macrocysts are seen but are less than 2 cm in diameter.
 The kidneys in ARPKD decrease in size as the infant grows.
 This is the main differentiating feature from autosomal dominant polycystic kidney disease where kidneys enlarge in size with age.

-Liver: USG shows massive hepatosplenomegaly with hyperechoic liver.
+Liver: USG shows massive hepatosplenomegaly with the hyperechoic liver.
 There is dilatation of the peripheral intrahepatic ducts and the main bile ducts.
-Choledochal cysts are found in some cases but hepatic cysts are not commonly seen.
+Choledochal cysts are found in some cases, but hepatic cysts are not commonly seen.

 Molecular genetic testing

 Molecular genetic testing is done only when the diagnosis remains unclear, in assisting prenatal diagnosis and for genetic counseling to identify carriers of mutations of the PKHD1 gene.
 Genetic testing includes the following tests:

 - Gene sequencing analysis